-Introduction to hand surgery.
-Soon after my residency in orthopedics, In Indore in central India, I joined services of Dr B.B.
+Soon after my residency in orthopedics in Indore in central India, I joined services of Dr. B.B.
 Joshi in Bombay, now renamed Mumbai.
 Each day with him, was a learning experience.
 That was during the period 1985 to July 1987.
 Every day it was something different to learn and there was absolutely no monotony.

 Following my great European experience, it was time to cross the Atlantic Ocean.
-I joined the services of Dr. Alfred Swanson in Grand Rapids, Michigan, USA a gold mine for small joints replacements.
+I joined Dr. Ranawat in New York at Hospital for Special Surgery.
+Thereafter, I joined the services of Dr. Alfred Swanson in Grand Rapids, Michigan, USA, a gold mine for small joints replacements.
 So much to learn including how the world moves.

 With recommendations from Dr. Al’ Swanson and our countryman Dr. Chitranjan Singh Ranawat (USA), I did a clinical fellowship at Kutz and Kleinert hand surgery and microsurgery institute in Louisville, KY in the USA.
 With eight consultants and almost 30 fellows from across the world, I was exposed to a Tsunami of knowledge.
 While the fellowship mandated 5-night duties, the desire to learn more, I took 11-night duties!
 These additional duties gave me more opportunities.
 Access to mortuary gave me more opportunities to hone my skills.
 At the end of my clinical fellowship in Louisville, I got a travelling fellowship which brought me in touch with Dr Kirk Watson, in Hartford, Connecticut, and Dr Julio Teleisnik in Los Angeles, Dr Robert Acland in Louisville and Andrew Weiland in New York, to name a few.

 The whole western world experience was terrific.
 I had never bargained this will ever happen to me in my life.